They Might Be Giants (album)

-They Might Be Giants, sometimes called The Pink Album, is the debut studio album from Brooklyn-based band They Might Be Giants.
+They Might Be Giants, sometimes called The Pink Album, is the debut studio album from American alternative rock band They Might Be Giants.
 It was released by Bar/None in 1986.
 The album generated two singles, "Don't Let's Start" and "(She Was A) Hotel Detective".
 It is included on Then: The Earlier Years, a compilation of the band's early material, in its entirety, with the exception of "Don't Let's Start", which is replaced with the single mix for the compilation.

-"Don't Let's Start", one of the album's two singles, is often cited as a key track in the band's catalogue, and its success contributed positively to the sale of the album.
+"Don't Let's Start", one of the album's two singles, is cited as a key track in the band's catalogue, and its success contributed positively to the sale of the album.
 As a result of this prominence, when the band made the move to the major label Elektra Records, "Don't Let's Start" was reissued in Europe with alternative B-sides.

 In July 2014, the band released a live version of the album at no charge on NoiseTrade.
 All the songs were recorded during the band's 2013 tour.